ryanjrose/releaseToProd/Readme.md

 Configuration files are [YAML](http://yaml.org/) files!

-By default, releaseToProd.py will look for a file named _config.py_.
+By default, releaseToProd.py will look for a file named _config.yaml_.
 You may specify your own file with the --config option.

 A config file will contain at a minimum a source path and a destination path.